-1. Initial Steps; Interim Measures
+1. Initial Steps: Interim Measures

-After receiving a report of conduct that could fall under the Sexual Misconduct Policy, the Title IX Coordinator or his or her designee will take a number of initial steps.
+After receiving a report of conduct that could fall under the Sexual Misconduct Policy, the Title IX Coordinator or his or her designee6, in consultation with other College personnel as appropriate, will take a number of initial steps.
 These initial steps are not an investigation.
-Rather, these initial steps will enable the College to assess the need to take any immediate action to address the safety and health needs of the Complaining Party and the College community, and to determine the next steps for investigating the reported conduct and the need for any interim measures.
+Rather, these initial steps will enable the College to assess the need to take any immediate action to address the safety and health needs of the Complaining Party7 or others within and the College community, and to determine the next steps for investigating the reported conduct and the need for any interim measures.